 AMD and Intel have been two different companies competing in the microprocessor market for a long time.
 AMD is the second-largest company in the world.

-They have been making CPUs for as far as we can remember and GPUs, chipsets, and other hardware.
-In comparison to Intel, they do not have as many integrated graphics cards or graphics processing units.
+They have been making CPUs for as long as we can remember and GPUs, chipsets, and other hardware.
+Unlike Intel, they do not have as many integrated graphics cards or processing units.

-Our studies show that Intel Core shows off optimal performance in single-threaded or the “CPU Single Thread Rating” test.
+Our studies show that Intel Core performs optimistically in single-threaded or the “CPU Single Thread Rating” test.

-In contrast, AMD demonstrates the highest score in global performance or “CPU Mark”.
-It means AMD also performs better on the value for money metric (CPU Mark/price).
+In contrast, AMD demonstrates the highest score in global performance or “CPU Mark.”
+It means AMD performs better on the value-for-money metric (CPU Mark/price).

 Intel Core i7-8700K @ 3.70GHz vs AMD Ryzen 7 1800X